-- 1. JESUS, I my cross have taken,

-All to leave and follow thee;

-Naked, poor, despised, forsaken,

-Thou from hence my all shait be.

-Perish every fond ambition,

-All I've songht, or hoped, or known,

-Yet how rich is my condition,

-God and heaven are still my own.

-- 2. Let the world despise and leave me;

-They have left my Saviour too;

-Human hearts and looks deceive me,

-Thou art not, like them, untrue;

-And while thou shalt smile upon me,

-God of wisdom, love, and might,

-Foes may hate and friends disown me;

-Show thy face, and all is bright.

-- 3. Go, then, earthly fame and treasure,

-Come, disaster, scorn, and pain,

-In thy service pain is pleasure,

-With thy favor, loss is gain.

-I have call'd thee Abba, Father,

-I have set my heart on thee;

-Storms may howl, and clouds may gather,

-All must work for good to me!

-- 4. Know, my soul! thy full salvation;

-Rise o'er sin, and fear, and care;

-Joy to find in every station

-Something still to do or bear;

-Think, what Spirite dwells within thee;

-Think, what Jesus did to win thee;

-Child of heaven! canst thou repine?
+1. Jesus, I my cross have taken, .
+All to leave and follow thee : Naked, poor, despised, forsaken, Thou from hence my all shalt be.
+Perish every fond ambition, All I've sought, or hoped, or known, Yet how rich is my condition, God and heaven are still inv own.

+2. Let the world despise and leave me; They have left my Saviour too; Human hearts and looks deceive me, Thou art not, like them, untrue; And while thou shalt smile upon me, God of wisdom, love, and might, Foes may hate and friends disown me; Show thy face, and all is bright.

+8. Go, then, earthly fame and treasure, Come, disaster, scorn, and pain, In thy service pain is pleasure, With thy favor, loss is gain.
+I have call'd thee Abba, Father, I have set my heart on thee; Storms may howl, and clouds may gather, All must work for good to me!

+4. Know, my soul! thy full salvation; Rise o'er sin, and fear, and care; Joy to find in every station Something still to do or bear: Think, what Spirit dwells within thee; Think, what Father's smiles are thine; Think, what Jesus did to win thee: Child of heaven! canst thou repine?
-- 5. Haste thee on from grace to glory,

-Arm'd by faith, and wing'd by prayer,

-Heaven's eternal day's before thee.
+5. Haste thee on from grace to glory, Arm'd by faith, and wing'd by prayer, 365 Jesus exalted to the Throne.
+Heaven's eternal day 's before thee.
 God's own hand shall guide thee there.

-Soon shall close thy earthly mission,

-Soon shall pass thy pilgrim days,

-Hope shall change to glad fruition,

-Faith to sight, and prayer to praise.
+Soon shall close thy earthly mission, Soon shall pass thy pilgrim days, Hope shall change to glad fruition, Faith to sight, and prayer to praise.